SinTan1729/chhoto-url/README.md

 - **Cookies, newsletters**, "we value your privacy" popups or any of the multiple other ways modern web shows how anti-user it is.
 We all hate those, and they're not needed here.
 - **Paywalls** or messages begging for donations.
-If you want to support me (for whatever reason), you can message me through GitHub issues.
+If you want to buy me a coffee, you can message me through GitHub discussions or mail me.
 # Screenshots
 <p align="middle">
   <img src="screenshot-desktop.webp" height="250" alt="desktop screenshot" />